Brazil - Second and Third Division History

 Third Level

-In the 1980 reorganization, the third level was inaugurated under the name
+After the 1980 reorganization, the third level was inaugurated in 1981

-Taça de Bronze, with no promotion or relegation to the second level.
+under the name Taça de Bronze, with no promotion or relegation to the second

 northern group of the third level.
 No relegation took place.